Serendipity aids Egypt in struggle to recover stolen heritage

 A small group of government employees tasked with scouring the internet in search of stolen treasures put up for sale has seen its work increase dramatically following the antiquities crime wave that accompanied the political upheaval of 2011.

-In a few cases, thanks to serendipity, experts have spotted Egyptian artefacts in auction houses and private collections in the West and worked for their repatriation.
+In a few cases, thanks to serendipity, experts have spotted Egyptian artifacts in auction houses and private collections in the West and worked for their repatriation.

-But while Egypt has recovered about 1,400 artefacts to date, it faces a struggle to get back all that has been lost.
+But while Egypt has recovered about 1,400 artifacts to date, it faces a struggle to get back all that has been lost.

 There is no record of just how many antiquities have gone missing.
 Many were taken from illegal digs, and there is no way to know that they even exist.